jabl/gcdata_proj/CodeBook.md

 calculated for the remainig 66 columns.

-Finally, the run_analysis.R writes the data frame created by tidysmean() to a file "tidymeans.txt".
+Finally, the run_analysis.R writes the data frame created by tidymeans() to a file "tidymeans.txt".